mbhamashah/katacoda-scenarios/Opearting System Basics 1/11-Simple Backup Bash Shell Script.md

 ## Backup Bash Shell Script

-Let's take develope a basic back up script, a routine work which we need to do every day or quite frequently.
+Let's develope a basic back up script, a routine work which we need to do every day or quite frequently.

 We want to take back up of a directory including all files and sub directories.
 We will be using tar command for it.

-First let's create some files and sub-directories.
+Let's first create some files and sub-directories.

 `dir`{{execute}}